jamescherti/batchfetch/README.md

 By default, *batchfetch.yaml* is the only untracked file that is ignored.
 The user does not need to add it to the *ignore_untracked_paths* option.

+### How is the Git local paths handled?

+When "path:" is specified, that's the path that is used.

+When "path:" is not specified, Batchfetch attempts to determine the path name by extracting the repository name from the URI (e.g., `https://domain.com/repo` becomes `repo`).
+If the URL ends with a `.git` extension, it removes the extension (e.g., `https://domain.com/repo.git` becomes `repo`).

+### How does Batchfetch detect when a git fetch is necessary?

+Because is fast, not only because it runs Git commands in parallel, but also because it intelligently detects whether a `git fetch` is needed, further speeding up the process of downloading data from repositories.

+When Batchfetch detects that the user has specified a revision (branch or commit reference), it only performs a `git fetch` if that revision or branch does not exist locally.
+If the revision is already up to date, it simply proceeds to the next repository in the queue.

+That's why it is highly recommended to always specify the revision (branch or commit reference) to speed up Batchfetch, if speed is important to you.

 ## License

 Copyright (C) 2024 [James Cherti](https://www.jamescherti.com)